 - Proof that your company complies with all industry regulations

 Malaysia’s work pass application process is notoriously lengthy and difficult, so you should plan ahead for the best success.
 The Malaysian Immigration Department processes all work visas, but the procedure depends on the type of work pass.
 For example, you may need to get approval from a state body to bring a foreigner into the country for work after you prove you can’t fill the vital position locally.
 However, different state bodies are responsible for approving different roles across various sectors.

 After the above step, the applicant should present all documents to the proper authorities for approval.
 Once the application gets approved, the individual will receive the employment pass.
 Keep in mind that certain fees are attached to all visa types, and they vary based on the job, the job’s location, and related factors.
 In addition to the main fees, the government also charges administrative costs that either you or the applicant can pay.

-Individuals with employment passes can apply for their spouse, parents, and children under the age of 18 to also come to Malaysia.
+Individuals with employment pass types I or II (employment pass type III does not allow dependents) can apply for their spouse, parents, and children under the age of 18 to also come to Malaysia.
 Each person will need a dependent pass, which is issued for either the same or less length than the main employment pass.
 Employees should work with you from the beginning so that you can both start the application process for dependents early.

 Need to onboard international employees right now?
 We can help with your global hiring needs.
 Contact us and request a proposal.